A brilliant Xl of Arsenal players aged 24 or under: Odegaard, Saliba, Saka…

 He joined the Gunners for just £6million in 2019 and enjoyed a brilliant debut campaign, becoming the first teenager to score 10 goals in a season for Arsenal since Nicolas Anelka in 1998-99.

-While his progress was briefly derailed by a severe injury problem, the Brazil international is now starting to rediscover his best form and looks set for a big year in 2022-23.
+While his progress was briefly derailed by a severe injury problem, the Brazil international has now rediscovered his best form and is enjoying an amazing 2022-23 season.

 🏆 Goal of the Season – 2019/20